KevinNovak/Discord-Bot-TypeScript-Template/README.md

 ## Introduction

-This template was created to give developers a starting point for new Discord bots, so that much of the initial setup can be avoided and developers can focus on the main bot features.
-Bot developers can simply copy this repo, follow the [setup instructions](#setup) below, and have a working bot with many [boilerplate features](#features) already included!
+This template was created to give developers a starting point for new Discord bots, so that much of the initial setup can be avoided and developers can focus on meaningful bot features.
+Developers can simply copy this repo, follow the [setup instructions](#setup) below, and have a working bot with many [boilerplate features](#features) already included!

 For help using this template, feel free to [join our support server](https://discord.gg/Vyf6fEWbVr)!